-- Continue to evaluate options for new drilling fluids, and exploring/testing shallow drill fluid columns. - Investigate a lighter weight source of power to replace generators for drilling systems, in order to ease demand on logistics, including renewable energy.
+- Continue to evaluate options for exploring/testing shallow drill fluid columns. - Finish building a second Blue Ice Drill for wide-diameter drilling to 200 m. - Investigate a lighter weight source of power to replace generators for drilling systems, in order to ease demand on logistics, including renewable energy.